 Simply put, course marketplaces are like online libraries that display courses by multiple authors.

-Courses categories have filters like subject, language, author, organisation, most popular, trending, free, premium and more, which let end-users find the exact course they’re looking for and enrol for it.
+Courses categories have filters like subject, language, author, organization, most popular, trending, free, premium and more, which let end-users find the exact course they’re looking for and enroll for it.